 Exchange Rate Risk.
 The functional currency of ExlService Holdings, and our subsidiaries Exl Inc., Inductis LLC and Inductis Inc., is the U.S. dollar.
 The functional currency of Exl India, NCOP, Inductis India and ESSPL is the Indian rupee.
-The functional currency of Exl UK is the U.K. pound sterling.
+The functional currency of Exl UK is the pound sterling.
 The functional currency of Inductis (Singapore) Pte Limited is the Singapore dollar.
 In each case, the functional currency is the currency of the primary economic environment in which that entity operates.
 Monetary assets and liabilities in foreign currencies are translated into functional currency at the rate of exchange prevailing on the related balance sheet dates.
-Transactions in foreign currencies are translated into functional currency at the rate of exchange prevailing on the date of the transaction.
-All transaction-related foreign exchange gains and losses are recorded in the accompanying consolidated statements of operations.
-The assets and liabilities of subsidiaries are translated into U.S. dollars at the rate of exchange prevailing on the related balance sheet date.
-Revenues and expenses are translated into U.S. dollars at average exchange rates prevailing during the period.
-Resulting translation adjustments are included in the "accumulated other comprehensive income (loss)" balance sheet line item.
+Transactions in foreign currencies are translated into functional currency at the rate of exchange prevailing on the date of the transaction-related foreign exchange gains and losses are recorded in the accompanying consolidated statements of operations.
+The assets and liabilities of subsidiaries are translated into U.S. dollars at the rate of exchange prevailing on the last business day of each month.
+Resulting translation adjustments are included in the "accumulated other comprehensive income/(loss)" in our September 30, 2007 unaudited consolidated balance sheet.

 Our exposure to market risk arises principally from exchange rate risk.
-Although substantially all of our revenues are denominated in U.S. dollars (48.1% in the three months ended March 31, 2007) or U.K. pound sterling (51.6% in the three months ended March 31, 2007), most of our expenses (62.1% in the three months ended March 31, 2007) are incurred and paid in Indian rupees.
-The exchange rates among the Indian rupee, the U.K. pound sterling and the U.S. dollar have changed substantially in recent years and may fluctuate substantially in the future.
+Although substantially all of our revenues are denominated in U.S. dollars and U.K. pound sterling (47.4% and 52.3%, respectively, for the three months ended September 30, 2007 and 47.1% and 52.7%, respectively, for the nine months ended September 30, 2007), most of our expenses (66.6% in the three months ended September 30, 2007 and 66.0% in the nine

-Our exchange rate risk primarily arises from our foreign currency revenues, receivables and payables.
-Based upon our level of operations during the three months ended March 31, 2007 and excluding any hedging arrangements that we had in place during that period, a 5.0% appreciation/depreciation in the pound sterling against the U.S. dollar would have increased/decreased revenues in the three months ended March 31, 2007 by approximately \$1.0 million.
-Similarly, a 5.0% depreciation in the Indian rupee against the U.S. dollar would have decreased our expenses incurred and paid in Indian rupees in the three months ended March 31, 2007 by approximately \$1.0 million.
-Conversely, a 5.0% appreciation in the Indian rupee against the U.S. dollar would have increased our expenses incurred and paid in Indian rupees during the three months ended March 31, 2007 by approximately \$1.1 million.
+Our exchange rate risk primarily arises from our foreign currency revenues, expenses incurred by our foreign subsidiaries and receivables.
+Based upon our level of operations during the three months ended September 30, 2007 and excluding any hedging arrangements that we had in place during that period, a 5.0% appreciation/depreciation in the U.K. pound sterling against the U.S. dollar would have increased/decreased revenues in the three months ended September 30, 2007 by approximately \$1.2 million.
+Similarly, a 5.0% appreciation/depreciation in the Indian rupee against the U.S. dollar would have increased/decreased our expenses incurred and paid in Indian rupees in the three months ended September 30, 2007 by approximately \$1.4 million.

-We have sought to reduce the effect of Indian rupee-U.S. dollar exchange rate fluctuations on our operating results by purchasing forward foreign exchange contracts to cover a portion of outstanding accounts receivable designated in foreign currencies.
-Forward exchange contracts with a notional amount of \$40.7 million and U.K. pound sterling 23.2 million were outstanding at March 31, 2007 and of \$33 million and U.K. pound sterling 21.7 million were outstanding at December 31, 2006.
+We have sought to reduce the effect of Indian rupee and U.K. pound sterling exchange rate fluctuations on our operating results by purchasing forward foreign exchange contracts to cover a substantial portion of cost incurred in our India operations.
+Forward exchange contracts with a notional amount of \$43.3 million and GBP20.5 million were outstanding at September 30, 2007 and of \$33.0 million and GBP21.7 million were outstanding at December 31, 2006.
 The forward foreign exchange contracts typically mature within nine months, must be settled on the day of maturity and may be cancelled subject to the payment of any gains or losses in the difference between the contract exchange rate and the market exchange rate on the date of cancellation.
-We use these instruments as economic hedges and not for speculative purposes.
-We may not purchase contracts adequate to insulate ourselves from Indian rupee-U.S. dollar foreign exchange currency risks.
+We use these instruments as cash flow hedges and not for speculative purposes.
+We may not purchase contracts adequate to insulate ourselves from Indian rupee and U.K. pound sterling foreign exchange currency risks.
 In addition, any such contracts may not perform adequately as a hedging mechanism.
 We may, in the future, adopt more active hedging policies, and have done so in the past.